sungkyun123/MiDAS-Simulation/README.md

 You can evaluate the WAF of MiDAS with the simulator and trace files.

-The MiDAS algorithm is implemented in the directory `model.cpp`.

 ### Prerequisites
 The hardware/software requirements for executing MiDAS are as followed.